ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 The JSON Web Key Set (JWKS) is a collection of keys that includes the public keys required to validate any JSON Web Token (JWT) issued by the Identity Provider (IdP) and signed using the RS256 signing algorithm.
 For every tenant, OIDC provides a JWKS endpoint accessible at https://{yourDomain}/.well-known/jwks.json.
 This endpoint contains the JSON Web Key (JWK) required to validate all JWTs issued by OIDC for that specific tenant.
 For more information about JWKS, please refer to the specification [RFC7517](https://datatracker.ietf.org/doc/html/rfc7517).

-IATA mantains a page with the list of authorized IdP together with :
+IATA mantains a page with the list of authorized IdP together with:

-- the url to request a token
+- the url to request a token.
-- the url to refresh a token
+- the url to refresh a token.
 - the location of the JSON Web Key Set.

 Any trusted IdP must immediately communicate any setup change to IATA.